mir1198yusuf/incremental-replication/README.md

 - I will be actively fixing the bugs.
 If you find any, please open an issue.
 - I will not be actively adding more features to it.

+### Caution

+- **For source database user for this tool, please use user which has NO write access on source to prevent any issue.**
+- Destination database user will need permission to create/drop/read table in destination.

 ### How to use ?